 • Hand-washing stations will be available at several locations inside the Museum.
 Use them!

-• Two pathways will be available for visitors in order to maintain physical distancing; you may choose to skip certain exhibitions or to take more time to view others.
+• One unique pathway will be available for visitors in order to maintain physical distancing; you may choose to skip certain exhibitions or to take more time to view others.

-• Personnel in contact with visitors will be wearing masks.
+• Personnel in contact with visitors will be wearing masks and safety glasses.

 Will any services be unavailable?

 • There is no info sessions or guided tours available when the Museum reopens.
 However, our guides are on site in the Museum to answer your questions, while maintaining a physical distance.

 • The cloakroom and water fountains will NOT BE available.